I'm a member

 Printer Friendly Version

-DESCRIPTIONProphylactic mastectomy (PM) is defined as the removal of the breast in the absence of malignant disease to reduce the risk of breast cancer occurrence.
-Prophylactic mastectomies may be considered in women considered at high risk of developing breast cancer, either due to a family history, presence of a BRCA1 or BRCA2 mutation, or the presence of lesions associated with an increased cancer risk.
-Such lesions include atypical hyperplasia and lobular carcinoma in situ (LCIS).
-Although LCIS is labeled as a cancer, it is thought not to have invasive potential, but patients with LCIS are at increased risk of developing an invasive breast cancer elsewhere in either breast.
-Therefore, bilateral prophylactic mastectomy is performed not to excise the LCIS lesion itself, but to eliminate the risk of cancer arising elsewhere.
-Prophylactic mastectomies are typically bilateral, but can also describe a unilateral mastectomy in a patient who has previously undergone a mastectomy in the opposite breast for an invasive cancer.
+Prophylactic mastectomy (PM) is defined as the removal of the breast in the absence of malignant disease to reduce the risk of breast cancer occurrence.
+Prophylactic mastectomy may be considered in women thought to be at high risk of developing breast cancer, either due to family history, presence of genetic mutations such as BRCA1 or BRCA2, having received radiotherapy to the chest, or the presence of lesions associated with an increased cancer risk such as lobular carcinoma in situ (LCIS).
+LCIS is both a risk factor for all types of cancer, including bilateral cancer, and in some cases, a precursor for invasive lobular cancer.
+For those who develop invasive cancer, up to 35% may have bilateral cancer.
+Therefore, bilateral prophylactic mastectomy may be performed to eliminate the risk of cancer arising elsewhere; chemoprevention and close surveillance are alternative risk reduction strategies.
+Prophylactic mastectomies are typically bilateral, but can also describe a unilateral mastectomy in a patient who has previously undergone or is currently undergoing a mastectomy in the opposite breast for an invasive cancer (ie, contralateral prophylactic mastectomy [CPM]).
+Use of CPM has increased in the United States.
+An analysis of data from the National Cancer Data Base found that the rate of CPM in women diagnosed with unilateral stage I-III breast cancer increased from approximately 4% in 1998 to 9.4% in 2002.

 Two types of prophylactic mastectomies can be performed; either total (also referred to as simple) mastectomy, in which the intent is to remove the entire breast and nipple areolar complex, and subcutaneous mastectomy, where the nipple areolar complex is left intact for a more natural appearance.
 While breast tissue is certainly left behind in a subcutaneous mastectomy, residual breast tissue in the axillary tail and skin flaps may be identified after a total mastectomy.
 However, from a purely prophylactic standpoint, a total mastectomy is generally preferred over a subcutaneous mastectomy because there is less residual breast tissue.

 The appropriateness of a prophylactic mastectomy is a complicated risk-benefit analysis that requires estimates of a patient's risk of breast cancer, typically based on the patient's family history of breast cancer and other factors.
-Two models are most frequently used, the Claus model and the Gail model.
+Several models are available to assess risk, such as the Claus model and the Gail model.
+Breast cancer history in first- and second-degree relatives is used to estimate breast cancer risk in the Claus model.
 The Gail model uses the following five risk factors: age at evaluation, age at menarche, age at first live birth, number of breast biopsies, and number of first-degree relatives with breast cancer.
+Moreover, the choice of prophylactic mastectomy is based on patient tolerance for risk, consideration of changes to appearance and need for additional cosmetic surgery, and the risk reduction offered by prophylactic mastectomy versus other options.

 See Genetic Testing for Hereditary Breast and/or Ovarian Cancer medical policy.